+Dana Levenberg served for nine years on the Ossining School Board and was Chief of Staff for Assemblywoman Sandy Galef.
 Dana’s experience, tireless energy, and strong connections throughout the community and the region are the foundation for her continued success in leading Ossining through these uncertain times.

-Dana’s experience as Assemblywoman Sandy Galef’s Chief of Staff, as well as nine years on the Ossining School Board, gave her the skills needed for managing staff and taxpayer dollars.
-Her depth of knowledge has paid off in her ability to get things done for the Town of Ossining, including: the replacement of a culvert at 9A and 134; new generators to back up all our pump stations; new fitness and playground equipment; fixed up pavilions; a new spray pad at Engel park; new picnic areas; fixed up comfort stations at our parks; electric vehicle charging stations; new PILOTs to protect affordable housing at Maple House and Snowden House; food scraps recycling in partnership with Teatown; local laws permitting solar installations and battery energy storage; restored Dale Cemetery Superintendent’s Cottage; a plan for bikeable/walkable connectivity; and a new Comprehensive Plan entitled Sustainable Ossining and Complete Streets policy now in the works, introduction of EnergySmart HOMES campaign, recognition of Ossining 100, introduction of Grid Rewards, introduction of the Habitat Stewards program, to name a few.
+Through her efforts in Ossining Supervisor Levenberg has achieved new pump stations; new fitness and playground equipment; renovated pavilions; a new spray pad at Engel park; new picnic areas; fixed up comfort stations at Ossining parks; electric vehicle charging stations; new PILOTs to protect affordable housing at Maple House and Snowden House; food scraps recycling in partnership with Teatown; instated local laws permitting solar installations and battery energy storage; restored Dale Cemetery Superintendent’s Cottage; developed a plan for bikeable/walkable connectivity; and developed a new Comprehensive Plan entitled Sustainable Ossining and Complete Streets policy which is now in the works, the introduction of the EnergySmart HOMES program, recognition of Ossining 100, the introduction of the Grid Rewards program, and introduction of the Habitat Stewards program, to name a few.